WooCommerce Multistore Documentation

 a) Select Network Type

-Your site consists of a master and many child sites.
-The site from where you will control product publishing, stock synchronization, etc will be your master site.
-Other sites to join the network will be child sites.
+Your site consists of a master site and its child sites.
+The site from where you will control things like product publishing and stock synchronization is your master site.
+Other sites you create are the child sites.

-First, make sure you install the plugin on your second site and set it up as a child following the steps in (a).
+Verify that you installed the plugin on your second site and set it up as a child following the steps under step (a).

 d) Connect Link

-If your sites are successfully connected, the following screen will be displayed.
-You can connect more sites following the same procedure.
+If your sites are successfully connected, the following screen displays.

 6) Settings Page – Top↑

-- On the settings page of the main site, you can decide if you want the stock to be synced across all shops (if you set this to “No” you can still sync single products at the single product view).
+On the settings page of the main site, you can select stock to be synced across all shops.
+If you decide to select No for this setting, you will still be able to sync single products at the single product view.

-- You can decide the minimum user role to be able to distribute products to other shops (sometimes maybe you don’t want shop owners to be able to do that).
+- Determine the minimum user role to be able to distribute products to other shops.
+There may be times when you don’t want shop owners to be able to distribute to other shops.

 7) Network Dashboard WooCommerce Orders – Top↑

-Orders are created in each store when a customer completes the checkout process and can from there be handled by a shop owner.
-The plugin also provides a unique interface through which all stores orders can be viewed, managed and processed by the network admin (the administrator of the main site).
+Orders are created in each store when a customer completes the checkout process.
+From here, purchases can be handled by a shop owner.
+The plugin also provides a unique interface through which all stores’ orders can be viewed, managed, and processed by the network admin (the administrator of the main site).